centria/cs-exercises-20/README.md

 #### Exercise_52

-* CrEate the following method in the exercise template: **public static void PrintFromNumberToOne(int number)**.
+* create the following method in the exercise template: **public static void PrintFromNumberToOne(int number)**.
 It should print the numbers from the number passed as a parameter down to one.
 Two examples of the method's usage are given below.

 ```cs
 public static void Main(string[] args)